-Bernie Sanders, at contentious Fox News town hall, makes no apologies for wealth
+Bernie Sanders, at combative Fox News town hall, makes no apologies for making millions

 Asked whether he felt that the DNC would seek to tip the scales against Sanders -- as leaked emails showed it did in 2016 -- Sanders was optimistic.

 "I think we have come a long way since then.
-We speak to the DNC every week," Sanders aid.
+We speak to the DNC every week," Sanders told Baier and MacCallum.
 "And I think the process will be fair."

 Since announcing his presidential bid in February, Sanders has hauled in a whopping $18.2 million in the first 41 days of his campaign.
 But, although Sanders had a fundraising edge over his rivals, Democrats generally haven't raised as much cash as they'd hoped by this point.
 Many donors have been sitting on the sidelines to see how the contest unfolds, signaling a drawn-out primary battle ahead.